 1) Make sure your computer is off.

-2) Press the power button to turn on your PC and immediately when Windows is loading, long press the power button to turn it off.
+2) Press the power button to turn on your PC.
+Then when Windows displays a login screen (i.e. Windows has fully booted), long press the power button to turn it off.

 3) Repeat 1) and 2) until the screen says Preparing Automatic Repair.

 4) Wait for Windows to finish diagnosing your PC, and click Advanced options.

 5) Click Troubleshoot.

 6) Click Advanced options.